 |Stella M Hartinger is an Associate Professor at Cayetano Heredia University, Perú; she leads the Unit for Environmental Development, Health and Environment and co-directs CLIMA, the Center for Latin-American Research on Climate Change and Health.
 Stella brings her expertise in managing randomized control trials in resource constraint settings to address environmental health problems such as indoor air pollution, WASH, disease prevention and maintain health and wellbeing.
 Her expertise extends, to carrying out RCTs in early child development and environmental health; setting up and cohorts studies on the interactions between viruses and respiratory bacteria in children; and multigenerational high altitude birth cohort, that explores the effects of health and environment exposure during pregnancy and its impact through the life course.|

-Jasmin Haslbauer is a resident at the Institute of Medical Genetics and Pathology at the Basel University Hospital in Basel, Switzerland.
-She is executing of autopsies, responsible for collection of tissue.
-She provides histopathological examination, immunohistochemical examination, data consolidation.
-She received her undergraduate medical degree from Johann Wolfgang Goethe Universität, Frankfurt am Main, Germany and a Master of Science in Molecular Pathology and Genomics from the Barts Cancer Institute, Queen Mary University, London.
-Her current research focus deals with COVID-19 associated immunological and cardiovascular pathology
+Dr Jasmin Haslbauer is a resident at the Institute of Medical Genetics and Pathology at University Hospital Basel (USB).
+She executes autopsies and is responsible for tissue collection, and also provides histopathological examinations, immunohistochemical examinations and data consolidation.
+She received her undergraduate medical degree from Johann Wolfgang Goethe Universität in Frankfurt am Main, Germany, and an MSc in molecular pathology and genomics from the Barts Cancer Institute at Queen Mary University of London, UK.
+Her current research deals with COVID-19-associated immunological and cardiovascular pathology.

 Dr Jürgen Hench is responsible for molecular pathology diagnostics at University Hospital Basel.
 He is a board certified neuropathologist with a strong interest in implementing artificial intelligence strategies in tumour classification.